Exact post-selection inference, with application to the lasso: Introduction

-and $\bmu$ is modeled as a linear function of predictors $\bx_1, ..., \bx_p \in \R^n$, and $\sigma^2$ is assumed known.
+where $\bolds{\mu}$ is modeled as a linear function of predictors $\bx_1, \ldots, \bx_p \in\R^n$, and $\sigma^2$ is assumed known.
 (We consider the more realistic case where $\sigma^2$ is unknown in Section~\ref{sec:estimate:sigma}.)
-We choose a subset $M \subset \{1, ..., p\}$ and ask for the linear combination of the predictors in $M$ that minimizes the expected error, i.e.,
+We choose a subset $M \subset\{1, \ldots, p\}$ and ask for the linear combination of the predictors in $M$ that minimizes the expected error, that is,

-where $X_M^\dagger \equiv (X_M^T X_M)^{-1} X_M^T$ is the pseudo-inverse of $X_M$.
+where $X_M^\dagger\equiv(X_M^T X_M)^{-1} X_M^T$ is the pseudo-inverse of $X_M$.
 Notice that \eqref{eq:target} implies that the targets $\beta^M_j$ and $\beta^{M'}_j$ in different models $M \neq M'$ are in general different.
 This is simply a restatement of the well-known fact that a regression coefficient describes the effect of a predictor, {\em adjusting for the other predictors in the model}.
 In general, the coefficient of a predictor cannot be compared across different models.

-Thus, ``inference after selection'' is ambiguous in linear regression because the target of inference changes with the selected model \citep{berk2013posi}.
+Thus, ``inference after selection'' is ambiguous in linear regression because the target of inference changes with the selected model [\citet {berk2013posi}].
 In the next section, we discuss several ways to resolve this ambiguity.

-\section{Post-Selection Inference in Linear Regression}
+\section{Post-selection inference in linear regression}

 At first blush, the fact that the target $\bbeta^M$ changes with the model is deeply troubling, since it seems to imply that the parameters are random.
 However, the randomness is actually in the {\em choice} of which parameters to consider, not in the parameters themselves.
-Imagine that there are {\em a priori} $p2^{p-1}$ well-defined population parameters, one for each coefficient in all $2^p$ possible models:
+Imagine that there are {a priori} $p2^{p-1}$ well-defined population parameters, one for each coefficient in all $2^p$ possible models:

 We only ever form inferences for the parameters $\beta^{\hat M}_j$ in the model $\hat M$ we select.
 This adaptive choice of which parameters to consider can lead to inferences with undesirable frequency properties, as noted by \citet{benjamini2005false} and \citet{benjamini2009selective}.